MediaRon/gravity-forms-google-analytics-event-tracking/README.txt

 This plugin provides an easy way to add Google Analytics event tracking to your Gravity Forms, allowing you to properly track form submissions as goals within Google Analytics.

-### Configuration
+= Configuration =
-After installing, you setup your UA ID in the Event Tracking tab on Gravity Forms' settings page and then customize your event category/action/labels on the form settings page (see screenshots for more information)
+After installing, you setup your UA ID in the Event Tracking tab on Gravity Forms' settings page and then customize your event category/action/labels on the form settings page (see screenshots for more information).

-### Hooks/Filters
+= Hooks/Filters =
 Check out the documentation on [github](https://github.com/nathanmarks/wordpress-gravity-forms-event-tracking)

 == Installation ==